jpmclaughlin/pp-base-app-seed/README.md

 ### Run the Application

-We have preconfigured the project with a simple development web server.
+The project is preconfigured with a simple development web server.
 The simplest way to start this server is:

 ```
 grunt serve
 ```

-Now browse to the app at `http://localhost:8000/app/index.html`.
+It should automatically launch the application in your default browser.
+Otherwise, view it at `http://localhost:9000/`.

 ## Deploying/Pushing the Application Files

-I've added a Grunt command to push the application files to the test location on the network.
+I've added a Grunt command to optimize and push the application files to the [network test location][//slt-app-01/programs/_jpm-testing/base-settings-app-test/index.html].
 To deploy, simply call:
 ```
 grunt push
 ```